Looking for an employer of record in Italy? Here’s what you need to know

 - Regional and municipal taxes: Additional local income taxes vary by region and municipality.

-An employer of record in Italy simplifies payroll, aligns necessary contributions, and helps businesses avoid non-compliance.
+A workforce management platform in Italy assists with payroll, aligns necessary contributions, and helps businesses in accordance with local regulations.

 Employment laws in Italy